tomazfernandes/sqs-load-test/README.md

-## Load Test Application for Spring Cloud AWS SQS
+## Simple Load Test Application for Spring Cloud AWS SQS
-This is a simple app to perform load tests with the new Spring Cloud AWS SQS integration.
+This is a simple application to perform load tests with the new `Spring Cloud AWS SQS` integration.
+This is not supposed to be an exhaustive testing suite, only to have some throughput estimation.

-It currently supports only `Standard SQS` queues and runs are stored in-memory.
+It currently supports only `Standard SQS` queues and run results are stored in-memory.
 Further improvements include adding support for `FIFO` queues and persisting messages and results to `DynamoDB` tables.

 ## Results

 Results so far with a **single ECS instance** show up to:
 * **17K** messages / second with 4 vcpu and 8 GB memory
-* **8K+** messages / second with 2 vcpu and 4GB memory
+* **8K** messages / second with 2 vcpu and 4GB memory
-* **4K+** messages / second with 1 vcpu and 2GB memory
+* **4K** messages / second with 1 vcpu and 2GB memory

 Tests were made with up to **1 million messages** in a single standard SQS queue.